Auspicus/gotrue-starter/README.md

 sh setup.sh
 ```

 You will now want to configure your environment variables.
-This can be done in `/app/.env`.
-After setting these up your should be ready to go.
+This can be done in `/.env`.
+After setting these up you should be ready to go.
 To start the containers run:

 ```bash
 docker-compose up -d